If you are planning a trip to Africa, why not stop in for a few days to the islands of Zanzibar?

 Resorts need to be safe.
 They need to make you ‘feel safe’ without feeling like you are in ‘prison grounds’.

-Good resorts on the East coast of Africa will use the Masai men as night watchmen, which add colour and character to the property.
+Good resorts on the East coast of Africa will use the Masai men as night watchmen, which add color and character to the property.
 This can be especially reassuring on the coast.

 Security gates, resort walls, and day security guards are there to only allow registered guests into the better resorts.
 For some more laid-back properties, we noticed locals walking through the property, and the kids hanging out on the hammocks etc. Whilst this can be cute, it can make you feel a little nervous about your possessions.